The Untold (film): Plot

-The following day, the group locates the crash site but finds it empty, save for a piece of the fuselage.
-Clayton finds evidence of something large being dragged through the forest.
-They follow the tracks and eventually uncover the wreckage of the plane, hidden under some thick foliage.
-The only evidence of the crew is a severed arm, still holding on to a pistol.
-Burg finds "Huxley" nearby, the prototype machine Tara had with her.
-The machine is able to instantly analyze the genetic history and makeup of any organic material on Earth.
-Plazz powers on Huxley and finds it was used on some blood shortly after the crash.
-The machine determined the blood analyzed was scientific proof of Sasquatch.
+The following day, the group locates the crash site but only finds a piece of the fuselage.
+Following a conspicuous track, the group finds the plane wreck, hidden under thick foliage.
+They find a crewmember's a severed arm, still holding a pistol.
+Nearby, Burg finds "Huxley", the prototype.
+It is able to instantly analyze the genetic history and makeup of any organic material on Earth.
+Plazz powers on Huxley and finds it was used on some blood sample shortly after the crash.
+The machine shows the blood belongs to a Sasquatch.

-That night, Burg gets excessively drunk and he starts randomly shooting into the forest after he hears a noise, narrowly missing others sitting around the fire.
-He hits a creature in the woods, which lets out a roar.
-Harlan fires Burg and promotes Clayton as their head guide, infuriating Burg.
-He attacks Clayton but is heavily inebriated and gives up; the others leaving him alone at the campfire.
+That night, a drunken Burg hears a noise and randomly shoots into the forest, narrowly missing others.
+He hits a creature, which lets out a roar.
+Harlan fires Burg and promotes Clayton to their head guide.
+Infuriated, Burg feebly attacks Clayton but quickly gives up; the others leaving him alone at the campfire.
 Burg cries out as the Sasquatch grabs him.
-Harlan reviews tapes found in the fuselage and it is revealed the blood was taken from the outside of the plane, meaning a Sasquatch was likely killed upon the plane's crash landing, angering its family and causing it to kill Tara's crew in revenge.
-Clayton investigates Burg's cry and searches the nearby forest, finding a massive den in the underbrush with Burg's body stuffed inside and several other decomposing bodies, including Tara's.
+Harlan reviews tapes found in the fuselage and deduces the crash killed a Sasquatch, resulting in its family killing the crew in revenge.
+Clayton investigates Burg's cry and finds a massive den with Burg's body as well as several decomposing corpses, including Tara's.

-As they bury the bodies in shallow graves, the Sasquatch watches them.
+As they bury the bodies, the Sasquatch watches them.
 Marla steals Huxley but a Sasquatch attacks and kills her.
-The others find her brutalized body and Harlan takes Huxley as they all try to make their escape.
-Clayton and the others realize the creature's intelligence and try to convince Harlan to leave the machine behind, saying the Sasquatch knows it proves its existence, something it does not want.
-Harlan splits from the others, unwilling to leave Huxley and the creature starts tracking him.
-The Sasquatch attacks him, knocking him unconscious.
-He awakens next to the grave of the Sasquatch's mate, which was killed by the plane.
-He and the Sasquatch have a final confrontation and Harlan shoots Huxley and the Sasquatch leaves.
-The film ends with a title card explaining Clayton, Nikki, and Harlan all denied Plazz’s claims of a Sasquatch encounter upon returning to society, who was deemed psychologically unwell he got taken by seattle.
+The others find her brutalized body and Harlan retrieves Huxley.
+Clayton and the others advice Harlan to leave Huxley behind.
+They suspect the Sasquatch knows the machine carries proof of its existence, which it does not want.
+Unwilling to leave Huxley, Harlan splits from the others.
+He is knocked unconscious by the Sasquatch and awakens next to the grave of its mate, which was killed by the plane.
+Confronted by the Sasquatch, Harlan shoots and destroys the machine, at which point the Sasquatch leaves him alone.

+A title card explains that, upon returning to society, Clayton, Nikki, and Harlan all denied Plazz’s claims of a Sasquatch encounter.